 Identifying a truly green product has just become easier thanks to a partnership between the American Society of Interior Designers and the U.S. Green Building Council.
 Their Regreen Program guidelines for homeowners and industry pros include a Green Product Checklist that’s helpful in discerning all possible shades of product greenness, from material composition to end-game efficiency.
 Following are the assessment categories to help you choose products that are green through and through.

-Find out what raw materials go into a potentially green product and where they come from, remembering that long-distance transport involves other precious resources.
+Check the contents: Find out what raw materials go into a potentially green product and where they come from, remembering that long-distance transport involves other precious resources.
 Renewable material resources are a big plus, as are energy-efficient manufacturing processes.
 You’ll also want to know what adhesives, coatings and finishes are needed to make the product viable, and whether or not the manufacturing process itself is responsible for the release of harmful substances.

 Green product’s journey to and place in your home: Next up, assess what a green product is packaged with, and how it’s transported to the point of purchase.
 From there, confirm whether or not it’ll release VOCs (volatile organic compounds) into your home environment at installation and beyond, and at what rate; conversely, it may have qualities that nurture the health and well-being of occupants.